-Biological control of alien invasive species is also an ongoing process and some biological control agents have been released on various alien invasive species and show varying degrees of success.
+Biological control of alien invasive species is an ongoing process with some biological control agents having been released on various alien invasive species showing varying degrees of success.
 Biological control options need to be carried out with specialist advice from academic or research institutes involved in research of alien invasive species.

-Control options utilised must take into account the species being controlled and should take into account the ecosystem in which the control options are being applied.
-Some of the herbicides registered for control of alien invasive species should not be used in riparian areas, and some should be preferably used over others in areas where natural grass cover occurs.
+Control options must take into account the species being controlled, as well as the ecosystem in which the control options are being applied.
+For instance, some of the herbicides registered for control of alien invasive species may not be used in riparian areas, while some should preferably be used in areas where natural grass cover occurs.
 Some herbicides should only be utilised after consultation with a Working for Water technical advisor.

 The control options are discussed below as individual actions, but in many cases integrated measures (more than one (1) control measure) are taken for more effective control of alien invasive species.
-As already mentioned, research with regard to herbicide application and biological control is lacking for certain alien invasive species and these, especially if listed as Category 1 invasive species, need to be managed and mechanical control of these species should be considered as a default control option.